Chhoa/Brain-Segmentation-Project/README.md

-# Brain-Segmentation-Scripts
+# Brain-Segmentation-Project

-These scripts are linked to /project/mang/chhoa/scripts on UH Sabine cluster.
+This repo is linked to /project/mang/chhoa/scripts on UH Sabine cluster.

 Purpose: Segmenting brain structures and cleaning them (data preprocessing)